raymondkeogh/irishcraft/README.md

 + **Bug-002:** handle_payment_intent_succeeded basket = intent.metadata.basket, raise AttributeError(*err.args)
-+ **Fix-002:** This error was cause by the browswer cache.
++ **Fix-002:** This error was cause by the browser cache.
 To fix this error while in Development
     1. Open DevTools
     2. Navigate to the "Network" tab
     3. Check the "Disable Cache" checkbox
     4. Reload your page as normal.
-(With devtools still open) You may need to delete you webhook and create an new one to stop the previous failed webhooks for firing on an hourly interval.
+(With devtools still open) You may need to delete you webhook and create a new one to stop the previous failed webhooks for firing on an hourly interval.

 + **Bug-003:**  Add a product to the basket, delete the product from the website as administator.
 Website doesn’t load and shows an error “Page not found (404)
 No Product matches the given query.”
 Problem only resolved when cookies deleted.